vladsaratovskyi/kekar/README.md

-Just simple compiler on rust to compile custom programming language named kek.
+Just simple compiler on rust, created to compile custom programming language named kek.
 Made only for kek purposes.